drei01/pricewell-docs/site/content/features/gated_content/_index.en.md

 * **E﻿xact:** Only this path will match (example: "/my-course" will restrict "/my-course" but not "/my-course/lesson-1")
 * **S﻿tarts With:** This can be used to restrict whole folders (example: "/pages" would restrict "/pages", "/pages/ashley" and "/pages/ashley/home" etc)

+**U﻿nauthorized Redirect (optional):** This determines which page we send your customer to if they do not have a paid subscription in your Stripe account.
+This field is optional.
+If it is not specified the contents of the page will be hidden and the customer will be shown a modal stating their access is restricted.

 ![PriceWell Gated Content configuration screen](/img/gated-content-configure.png)